shettyvarshaa/Data-Structures-Lab-Programs/README.md

       Group 4: 30 and greater

 5. Design and Implement a menu driven program in C for the following operations on Doubly Linked List (DLL) of Student Data with the fields: USN, Name, Dept, Marks, Phone Number

       a.
 Create a DLL of N Students Data by using end insertion.

       b.
 Display the status of DLL and count the number of nodes in it

       c.
 Perform Insertion and Deletion at End of DLL

       d.
 Perform Insertion and Deletion at Front of DLL

       e.
 Display the total and average marks for each student

 6. Design and Implement a program in C for the following operations on Singly Circular Linked List (SCLL) with header nodes,

     a.
 Represent and Evaluate a Polynomial P(x,y,z) = 6x^2y^2z - 4yz^5 + 3x^3yz + 2xy^5z - 2xyz^3.

     b.
 Find the sum of two polynomials POLY1(x,y,z) and POLY2(x,y,z) and store the result in POLYSUM(x,y,z).

+7. Design and Implement a program in C that reads a list of names and telephone numbers to inserts them into a Binary Search Tree for the following operations,

+    a.
+Search the list for a specified name.

+    b.
+Insert a new name.

+    c.
+Delete an existing name.

+    d.
+Traverse the phone list using Inorder, Preorder and Postorder.